 Create a legible development with a sense of place which understands the cultural heritage of the surrounding area and has regard to the residential amenity of the existing dwellings to the north, west and east of the development area.
 Provide for buildings of 2 storey in height (limited to an overall height of approximately 8m) This site will accommodate medium to low-density residential development in the order of 30 units per hectare.
-However, where the quality of the design and layout is particularly high and it is determined that it would not impact unduly on the setting of The Wonderful Barn, a maximum density of 35 units per hectare may be achievable.
+However, where the quality of the design and layout is particularly high and it is determined that it would not impact unduly on the setting of The Wonderful

+Barn, a maximum density of 35 units per hectare may be achievable.
+Apartment and flat roof houses would not be appropriate in this area.
 Respect a zone of protection around The Wonderful Barn.
 Public open space should reflect existing spaces in adjoining developments, enhancing the visual amenity, with the possibility of merging in the future.